SAP open to acquisitions in Asia, to hire more in China, India

 Asia has been a bright spot for SAP, whose portfolio includes designing software, databases and workflows for corporations.

-In the third quarter, SAP's revenue in Asia-Pacific and Japan totaled 525 million euros, contributing about 15 percent to the company's total.
+In the third quarter, SAP's revenue in Asia-Pacific and Japan totalled 525 million euros, contributing about 15 percent to the company's total.

 Software revenue in the region was up 42 percent at 165 million euros, with Japan, China and India growing the fastest, in excess of 50 percent during that period, Watts said.